tensorflow/agents/README.md

 ### Nightly Builds

-There are also nightly builds of TFAgents under the pip package `tfagents-nightly`, which requires you install on one of `tf-nightly` and `tf-nightly-gpu`.
+There are also nightly builds of TF-Agents under the pip package `tfagents-nightly`, which requires you install on one of `tf-nightly` and `tf-nightly-gpu`.
 Nightly builds include newer features, but may be less stable than the versioned releases.